 7. Sarcasticism

-According to Moz, sarcasm is also passive-aggressive in certain contexts.
+According to Moz, sarcasm is also passive-aggressive in specific contexts.
 For example, if you invite your partner to a family gathering and they say sarcastically, “Yeah, you know how much I love your family,” that is passive-aggressive communication.
-Instead of telling your family about their problems in a direct way, they are hiding their bad feelings behind jokes.
+Instead of telling your family about their problems directly, they hide their bad feelings behind jokes.

 8. Reverse compliments

 Backhanded compliments, according to Cullins and Muoz, are very passive-aggressive.
-“I’m impressed you acted civilized all night,” or “Wow, your outfit is actually really cute today.”
-This behavior is also known as negging, which is a type of manipulation.
+“I’m impressed you acted civilized all night,” or “Wow, your outfit is cute today.”
+This behavior is also known as negging, a type of manipulation.

 9. Unsolicited advice or opinions

 Unsolicited opinions on personal topics, according to Muoz, can be considered passive-aggressive communication.
-Perhaps they say something similar to “I’d focus on losing a few pounds if I were you,” or “You’ve been looking really tired lately—you should get more sleep.”
+Perhaps they say something similar: “I’d focus on losing a few pounds if I were you,” or “You’ve been looking really tired lately—you should get more sleep.”

 10. Disrespectful remarks